z0glen/Hobot/README.md

 <p>configure the app.py file to work with your database, or initialize a new database from a python shell with the commands 'from app import db' and 'db.create_all()'<p>
 <p>use ngrix on port 5000 to access the server non-locally<p>
 <p>run the app.py file<p>
+###the program will not run correctly without the server setup